 Interns work in historical societies, museums, resource centers, etc. (The evaluation of such credit is made by the staff of the participating institution and the Director.)
 Open to second semester juniors and seniors who have completed a minimum of 12 credit hours in history, including U.S. history, and who present at least a 3.0 GPA in their major and 2.9 overall.
 Permission of the Director of the American Studies Program is required.
+Prerequisites: Any HIST 100-level course.
 (Cross-listed as HIST-480)